 Is this holiday for you?

 FAT TYRE ADVENTURE.
 With porter support throughout, you're free to ride this classic Nepal Himalaya mountain bike circuit with your usual day-ride gear, plus extra warmwear at times.
 The Annapurna Circuit provides a real challenge for fit mountain bikers.
 Once we are dropped off at Besisahar, we have no vehicle support until we reach Beni, 11 days later.
 Porters will carry our main baggage and, because of our need to proceed quite slowly (on account of the uphill nature of the route and the increasing altitude) they will be able to keep up with the bikers until we reach Muktinath on the west side of the Thorung La.
 Beyond this point, we can cover greater daily distances and the baggage transfer will be arranged by vehicle.
-En route to the Thorung La, we will encounter all kinds of challenging trail conditions and it is important to realise that lots of it will be either too steep or too technical to ride.
+En route to the Thorung La, after the first 2 days on the jeep road, we will encounter all kinds of challenging trail conditions and it is important to realise that lots of it will be either too steep or too technical to ride.
 There is good riding on this part of the route, but it tends to come in relatively short sections.
 Once we have crossed this high pass, it's all downhill and all rideable, with an initial long and technical descent, then a lot of great riding on broad trails and jeep tracks.
 We must stress that apart from the emergency tool kit, that you would take on any day ride, plus water and trail food, you will not be required to carry any luggage.
-This our hardest mountain bike holiday and a realistic proposition only for fit and experienced bikers.
+This challenging mountain bike holiday has become just a little easier on account of the encroachment of the jeep roads, but is still a realistic proposition only for fit and experienced bikers.